 Achilles in His Tent: Jake, for a couple books in the final story arc.
 Though he's actually angry at himself, as he failed to keep his parents from being infested.
 In his mind, he's unfit to lead.
 When he does come back as leader, his personality has changed considerably...

-Action Girl: Rachel.
-Cassie as well; she doesn't have Rachel's Blood Knight tendencies, but she could more than hold her own in combat.
+Action Girl: Rachel, most prominently, verging on Dark Action Girl by the end.
+Cassie as well; she doesn't have Rachel's Blood Knight tendencies, but she can more than hold her own in combat.
 Loren in The Andalite Chronicles is especially impressive given that she has no special powers.

 Adults Are Useless: Eventually averted once they find adults they can trust not to be infested.
 This ends in them getting the support of the government and becoming much more effective.